protofire/solhint/README.md

   /* solhint-enable avoid-throw */
 ```

-Disable all linter rules for code fragment
+Or disable all validations for a group of lines:

 ```javascript
   /* solhint-disable */